brunoruviaro/Wherever-We-Are/README.md

 Seven players plus one "projection player" (can double as conductor).

 Seven players type excerpts of a quote from John Cage.
-Each letter plays a sample (mostly prepared piano, occasionally sounds of rain and trucks).
+Each letter plays a sample of prepared piano.
+When a typo occurs samples of rain and trucks are played.

 The "projection" player runs a laptop connected to a projector receiving OSC messages from the other players.